abrewe/workflowguide/README.md

-How to run (edgeBragg, adSimServer BraggNNViewer)
+How to run (BraggNNViewer, adSimServer, edgeBragg)
 -
-to use python in my conda environment /home/beams/ABREWE/miniconda3/envs/simEnv/bin/python
+to use python in my simEmv conda environment /home/beams/ABREWE/miniconda3/envs/simEnv/bin/python

 - BraggNNViewer
+  - Drops frames from edgebragg pretty badly... not sure why yet
+  - Montage Sizing: "user set", with Montage Dim field set to n, makes an n x n montage.
+  - Dynamic Sizing option does not work - ignore for now.
-  - log option sometimes results in messed up contrast.
+  - log option occasionally results in messed up contrast.
   - Reset min and max peak intensity after using log (new max values might be too small)
   - Can put a usercalc pv name into PV Name: sends % of the patches from one frame that were
   - located in ABREWE home directory ImageJ, run ImageJ there to access plugin (in folder EPICS_areaDetector)
-  - Montage Sizing: "user set", with Montage Dim field set to n, makes an n x n montage.
-  - Looses frames.

 ```shell
      cd home/beams/ABREWE/ImageJProjects/ImageJ